LucasDachman/lucasdachman/README.md

 ## Mission

-To learn and improve skills in creative software software development by working with experienced developers
+To learn and improve skills in creative software development by working with experienced developers

 ## University of Colorado Boulder: College of Engineering & Applied Science

 ### Bachelor of Science in Technology Art and Media

-* "A program designed to teach students creative thinking, technical skills, and visual communication within creative studio-based environments."
+* "A program designed to teach students **creative thinking**, **technical skills**, and **visual communication** within creative studio-based environments."

-* Creative thinking combined with technical skills and visual communication

 * Coursework in Design Preactices, Graphic Design, 3D Modeling, Web Design, Mobile Apps, Physical Computing